jon-jacky/home/design.md

   Hokusai's "The Great Wave"

   via <https://news.ycombinator.com/item?id=35866283> -
   *regularfry*: "There's something very... *right* about the black and white rendering from those early macs.
 Can't exactly put my finger on it but they seem very natural in a way that I can't readily identify in any other setting.

+  More black and white screens from this era just below at [27 Mar 2023](#27-Mar-2023).

 17 Apr 2023  <a name="17-Apr-2023"></a>

 - <https://artsandculture.google.com/story/ivrea-industrial-city-of-the-20th-century/CgXxgt6QPoEhLQ?zx=ohx4o1vakc5p> -
   Ivrea, industrial city of the 20th century: Adriano Olivetti's city

-  See also the 1950's Olivetti showroom in Manhattan at [20 Jun 2022](#20-Jun-2022), and Ettore Sottsass' design in 1959 of the Olivetti Elea 9003 at [22 Sep 2022](#22-Sep-2022).
+  See also the 1950's Olivetti showroom in Manhattan at [20 Jun 2020](#20-Jun-2020), and Ettore Sottsass' design in 1959 of the Olivetti Elea 9003 computer at [22 Sep 2022](#22-Sep-2022).

 27 Mar 2023,  <a name="27-Mar-2023"></a>
  6 Jun 2023  <a name="6-Jun-2023"></a>